hoophq/docs/docs/plugins/runbooks/templates.md

 ## Template Functions

-The template engine has auxiliary functions which helps to build better and secure templates.
+The template engine has auxiliary functions which helps to build better and secure templates:

 - `required "<message>"`  - it will return the error if the input is empty
   - `<message>` - the message to return when the condition doesn't match